 He made his major league debut on April 14, 1927.
 The White Sox had split the first two games of the season at Cleveland, a team they had had success against the last two years, and Barnabe took the mound to face Indians right-hander Benn Karr.
 His first start, however, would also be his best, the only one in which he lasted past the fifth inning.
-Barnabe himself gave the White Sox an early lead, by driving in Roger Peckinpaugh with a sacrifice fly in the second inning.
+Barnabe himself gave the White Sox an early lead, by driving in Aaron Ward with a sacrifice fly in the second inning.
 But he got flustered in the third, allowing the Indians to bat around and score three runs.
 It was all they needed.
-The Sox rallied in the ninth, but Schalk ran out of pinch-hitters and was forced to send up pitcher Ted Blankenship with the tying and go-ahead runs on base.
+The Sox rallied in the ninth, but Schalk sent up pitcher Ted Blankenship to pinch-hit with the tying and go-ahead runs on base.
 Blankenship struck out to end the game, and Barnabe was tagged with a 3-2 complete-game loss.
 He allowed seven hits, walked four and struck out one.
 The Chicago Tribune's Edward Burns wrote that Barnabe "would have done quite nicely in his first start if they could have deleted the third inning."

 Barnabe got another start on June 17, but was lifted after giving up four runs in four innings at Philadelphia.
 He fell to 0-3 with the loss.
-For the next month, he was relegated to mop-up duties as the White Sox fell 30 games behind the league-leading New York Yankees.
+For the next month, he was relegated to mop-up duties and the White Sox fell well behind the league-leading New York Yankees.
 His hitting stayed sharp -- he doubled and drove in a run in games on June 27 and July 15 -- but his pitching was another matter.

 On July 26, he escaped a jam in the 10th inning at Washington, but promptly allowed the winning run to score in the 11th to record another loss.
 Two days later, Schalk gave him another start, against the great Walter Johnson of the Senators.
 In the Tribune, Edward Burns wrote: